preya1234/cafeteria1/README.md

 - 🛒 Interactive shopping cart with real-time updates
 - ❤️ Wishlist functionality for favorite items
 - 📱 Fully responsive design for all devices
-- 💳 Stripe payment integration (demo endpoints)
+- 💳 Demo payment integration (card, UPI, cash on delivery)
 - 📧 Email notifications for order confirmations
 - 📊 Complete order history and tracking
 - ⭐ Product ratings and reviews system